 Although research considers a range of 3 to 6 grams ideal, many public authorities still limit daily sodium requirements to 2300 milligrams.

-According to recent studies, falling below 3 grams of sodium per day entails a much higher risk of dying from cardiovascular disease than exceeding 6 grams (Oparil 201416).
+According to recent studies, falling below 3 grams of sodium daily entails a much higher risk of dying from cardiovascular disease than exceeding 6 grams (Oparil 201416).

 Another study that followed over 7000 people for about 14 years even states that the likelihood of dying from heart disease decreases with increasing sodium consumption (Cohen et al. 200617).